arizonatribe/benchy/README.md

 real    0m44.001s
 user    0m43.899s
 sys     0m0.065s

+# time java count

+real    0m0.401s
+user    0m0.392s
+sys     0m0.036s
 ```

 ### Summary

 Golang was outperformed by Node in the first test (looping 100,000,000 times) but Golang passed Node in the second test (looping 1 billion times).
+Golang and Java performed nearly identical in the larger test, with Java having a miniscule edge over Golang.
+Node outperformed them both in the first test.

 Also, Python was consistently slowest, but its a huge performance loss between both tests (10 seconds vs 1 min 48 seconds)